ifedapoolarewaju/reuq/README.md

 </html>
 ```

-#### Initiating Reuq
+#### iii.
+Initiating Reuq
-Download the json file from ADD VIDEOS URLS HERE and save it to `resources/videos.json` relative
+Download the json file from [here](https://raw.githubusercontent.com/ifedapoolarewaju/reuq/master/examples/store/resources/videos.json)
-to the project directory.
+and save it to `resources/videos.json` relative to the project directory.

 Create a javascript file `app.js`